pratikasr/FanPredix/README.md

 Fan Tokens are at the core of FanPredix's functionality:

+1. Team Registration: Each team is associated with its specific Fan Token.
-1. Market Creation: Team managers specify which Fan Token will be used for their markets.
+2. Market Creation: Team managers create markets using their team's Fan Token.
-2. Betting: Users place bets using the specified Fan Token for each market.
+3. Betting: Users place bets using the specified Fan Token for each market.
-3. Winnings: Profits are paid out in Fan Tokens.
+4. Winnings: Profits are paid out in Fan Tokens.
-4. Future Feature: Governance voting for dispute resolution using Fan Tokens.
+5. Future Feature: Governance voting for dispute resolution using Fan Tokens.

 ## User Flow